4 NIST Standards Your Organization Should Align With

 NIST’s comprehensive 800-53 is the Security and Privacy Controls for Federal Information Systems and Organizations, and it includes 800 controls.
 These security guidelines cover 18 areas including awareness and training, business continuity, incident response and access control.

 The goal of these controls is to make federal information systems more resilient while promoting their integrity, confidentiality and security.
-Even though this was created for the US federal government, it’s become the standard for private contractors that work with the federal government.
-By aligning with 800-53, your organization will be able to comply with regulations more easily.
+Even though this was created for the US federal government, NIST 800-53 Rev 4 has become the “gold standard” for information security in many industries.

-These functions consist of 21 categories and more than 100 subcategories, which refer to frameworks such as ISO, ISA and more.
-The CSF also delineates tiers that indicate an organization’s level of cybersecurity risk and what processes are in place to mitigate that risk.
-By finding out in which CSF tier your organization stands, you can benchmark your cyber posture.
+These functions are made up of 21 categories and more than 100 subcategories (effectively the “controls” of CSF), which refer to more detailed and technical controls in frameworks such as 800-53, ISO, ISA and more.
+CSF also delineates tiers of maturity in an organization’s understanding of cybersecurity risk, capacity to limit that risk, recover from events and perhaps most important, to learn from them. and what processes are in place to mitigate that risk.

 To understand NIST’s Special Publication 800-171, it’s important to explain what is Controlled Unclassified Information.
 CUI is defined as information that is sensitive and relevant to US interests, but not regulated by the Federal government.
 Each Federal agency has a registry that defines its CUI; for example, financial CUI could include budgets, mergers and electronic funds transfers.

 NIST’s 800-171 was developed after the 2003 creation of the Federal Information Security Management Act (FISMA), and was intended to improve cybersecurity.
-The idea was to ensure that unclassified information would be protected, which would ultimately help the federal government securely carry out its business operations.
+The idea was to ensure that unclassified information would be protected, which would ultimately help the federal government securely carry out its business operations in non-classified contexts.

 800-171 standards must be met by any business that processes CUI for federal or state agencies such as NASA or the Department of Defense.
 It involves implementing and verifying compliance and creating security protocols for 14 areas, including access control, identification and authentication and risk assessment.